Samffreiree13/Samffreiree13/README.md

-- 👋 Hi, I’m @Samffreiree13
+- 👋 Hi, I’m Sam
 - 👀 I’m interested in python
 - 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Something Good
 - 📫 How to reach me ssmfreire13@gmail.com
 - 😄 Pronouns: Her
 - ⚡ Fun fact: I have a twin sister, but she doesn't look like me